 4. You can’t count on them to do what they said they would

 You’d be hard-pressed to find someone who has stuck to every agreement or promise they’ve made.
-We’re all humans, and sometimes life happens, and you have to cancel on an important plan, even last-minute.
-But if a friend or partner is repeatedly flaky, you have to ask, Can lightning really strike twice…or three or four times?
+Sometimes life happens, and you have to cancel on an important plan, even last-minute.
+But if a friend or partner is repeatedly flaky, you have to ask whether the problem is deeper than the occasional scheduling mishap.
 Inconsistent behaviors and a lack of accountability create an unnecessary state of confusion, which may signal that a person’s intentions are questionable, says Holzberg.

 5. They give you a strange sense of anxiousness or unease